MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hakima-laribi/_index.md

 ---

 Hakima Laribi is a PhD student in the MEDomics UdeS laboratory since 2022.
-She is working on a project to predict mortality using various machine learning techniques.
+She is working on a project to predict patient mortality using various machine learning techniques.